 Glenwood Hot Springs

 Enjoy the largest outdoor mineral pool in the world when you swing by the town of Glenwood.
 While it’s great for the summer with water slides and a kiddie pool, it’s open all year round and is the size of two city blocks.
 There are several underground caves nearby to make this a worthwhile day trip.
+Come hungry because the poolside Grill & Snacks Bar offers great eats.
+The cheeseburger is a must-try for the whole family.
+Traveling with kids?
+Check out this guide to fun things to do with the whole family.
+Aside from the pool-related activities, the lodge also has an athletic club and spa.

 Red Rocks Park and Amphitheatre